strohne/volker/README.md

 See further [examples in the introduction vignette](vignettes/introduction.Rmd).

+Don’t miss the template feature: Within RStudio, create a new Markdown document, select “From template”, choose and finally knit the “Volker Report”!
+It’s a blueprint for your own tidy reports.

 ## Concept

 The volkeR package is made for creating quick and easy overviews about